hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 !!! hint "Something went Wrong?"
     Flash back the same `Type 2` image you were up to now, following the [BOOT-P recovery](/Recovery/#boot-p-recovery-mode-tftp-flashing) guide.
 If you followed the initial advice about bank planning, you will be back on the exact situation you were before the last command.
 Otherwise, you will likely need to solve a typical *soft-brick* issue: prepare some extra luck, perform a [RTFD](/Recovery/#reset-to-factory-defaults-rtfd) and then restart over from the beginning.

-Now you have temporary root access on your preferred firmware, you can now conclude this long trip by reading the section below for [Permanent SSH and Root Access](#setting-up-permanent-ssh-server).
+Now you have temporary root access on your preferred firmware, you can now jump below to set your own root access [password](#change-the-root-password).

 ### Change the Root Password

-!!! hint "Serious hint!"
+!!! warning "Serious hint!"
     Do not ignore this step! :)

 Run: